Operator of collapsed Italian bridge says no early sign of trouble

 Autostrade per l’Italia, part of infrastructure group Atlantia, issued the statement after the government moved to strip the company of its concession and demanded its top managers resign following Tuesday’s collapse.

-Autostrade said the bridge maintenance program had been based on the results of its regular checks and had also been approved by the transport ministry.
+Autostrade said the bridge maintenance programme had been based on the results of its regular checks and had also been approved by the transport ministry.